matthewxe/code-snips/README.md

 There is very much some design flaws that should be addressed, but for now it's straightforward and sleek.
 #### Backend
 This uses [Flask](https://flask.palletsprojects.com/en/3.0.x/) and many other python libraries.
-The way you get information is simply just an api path where you can request a file id and thats it.
+The way you get information is simply just an API path where you can request a file ID and thats it.
 The other one is for searching, since you need to have constant updates I decided that it would be better that it could be a websocket, and as I never used this before I wanted to learn it, after implementing it works fairly smoothly.
 ##### Here are some of the python libraries that helped in the backend
 1. [nh3](https://pypi.org/project/nh3/), adds python bindings to an html santizier named [rust-amonia](https://github.com/rust-ammonia/ammonia).